apache/incubator-wayang/README.md

 > **NOTE:** Currently Apache Wayang (incubating) is updating Java and Scala, consider that to be able to utilize Scala 2.12 you will need to install Java 11 in your enviroment

+> **NOTE:** Make sure that the JAVA_HOME environment variable is set correctly to either Java 8 or Java 11 as the prerequisite checker script currently supports up to Java 11 and checks the latest version of Java if you have higher version installed.
+In Linux, it is preferably to use the export JAVA_HOME method inside the project folder.
+It is also recommended running 'mvn clean install' before opening the project using IntelliJ.

 **Get Wayang.**
 Wayang is available via Maven Central.
 To use it with Maven, for instance, include the following into your POM file:
 ```xml